AcademySoftwareFoundation/EncodingGuidelines/README.md

 This is being done as part of the [ASWF Media Review working-group](https://wiki.aswf.io/display/PRWG/Playback+And+Review+Working+Group).

-The main page for this for now is [here](https://wiki.aswf.io/pages/viewpage.action?pageId=16031068)
+The main confluence page for this for now is [here](https://wiki.aswf.io/pages/viewpage.action?pageId=16031068)

 1. [Encoding Cheat Sheet](#Encoding-Cheat-sheet)
 2. [Encoding Overview](#Encoding-Overview)